pyeventsourcing/esdbclient/README.md

 order they were committed, If `backwards` is `True`, all the events will be read backwards, so that events are returned in reverse order.

+The argument `filter_exclude` is a sequence of regular expressions that match the type strings of recorded events that should not be included.
+By default, this argument will exclude EventStoreDB "system events", which by convention all have type strings that start with the `$` sign.
+But it can be used to also exclude snapshots.
+This argument is ignored if `filter_include` is set.

+Please note, characters that have a special meaning in regular expressions will need to be escaped with double-backslash when using these characters to match strings.
+For example, to match EventStoreDB "system events" use use `\\$.*`.

+The argument `filter_include` is a sequence of regular expressions (strings) that match the type strings of recorded events that should be included.
+By default, this argument is an empty tuple.
+If this argument is set to a non-empty sequence, the `filter_include` argument is ignored.

+Please note, the filtering happens on the EventStoreDB server, and the `limit` argument is applied after filtering.

 The argument `limit` is an integer which limits the number of events that will be returned.

+The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.

 The example below shows how to read all recorded events from a particular commit position.